 disclaimer

-Inmate records are the legal documentation about persons placed in custody in South Dakota.
-The two levels of incarceration in the state: jails and prisons.
-Jails are limited incarceration facilities under county or city law enforcing agency supervision.
+Inmate records are the legal documentataion about persons placed in custody in South Dakota.
+There are two levels of incarceration in the state: jails and prisons.
+Jails are limited incarceration facilities under county or city law-enforcing agency supervision.
 They usually accommodate recently arrested inmates awaiting trial or persons having shorter sentences (less than one year).
-Prisons are more organized incarceration facilities that provide housing and rehabilitation programs for persons doing their sentence.
+Prisons are more organized incarceration facilities that provide housing and rehabilitation programs for persons serving their sentence.
 Prison facilities are under state management.

 Are Incarceration Records Public Information in South Dakota?

 Except for sensitive information such as health assessment or financial information, the South Dakota Sunshine Law provides access to any interested person to view or inspect inmate records.
-Persons in incarceration by federal law may have some of their information concealed from public access.
-Such information includes financial details and health assessment reports.
+Persons incarcerated by federal law may have some of their information concealed from public access, including financial details and health assessment reports.

 What Information is Contained in a South Dakota Inmate Record?

-Like every other public record, the names of the involved party and case file number are the first defining features of an inmate record.
+Like every other public record, the names of the involved parties and the case file number are the first defining features of an inmate record.
 Others are:

 • The age or date of birth of the offender;

-• Details of the offense which the offender committed and the sentence served by the court;
+• Details of the offense that the offender committed and the sentence served by the court;

-• It also states the status of the inmate, if he or she is awaiting trial in detention or serving time in prison;
+• It also states the inmate's status, whether they are awaiting trial in detention or serving time in prison.

-• It provides the list of rehabilitation programs into which the offender has enrolled during their stay in incarceration.
+• It provides the list of rehabilitation programs the offender has enrolled in during their incarceration.

 Where do I Look Up an Inmate in South Dakota?

 The court with jurisdiction over felony cases in South Dakota can provide information about persons committed to incarceration.
-The arrests register at the law enforcement department can provide quick information about persons in county jail custody.
+The arrest register at the law enforcement department can provide quick information about persons in county jail custody.
 A visit to the relevant state prison facility can also provide an enquirer with access to inmate information.
 Otherwise, contact the South Dakota state department of corrections for inquiries.
-The DOC website has an Offender Locator tab containing information about those serving time in prisons on parole or released.
+The DOC website has an Offender Locator tab containing information about those serving time in prisons, on parole, or released.

 How Do I Conduct an Inmate Search in South Dakota?